 This important theme recognises that patients are crucial partners in the quality and safety of care.
 Patient engagement and patient-centred care are now cornerstones of care delivery within UK healthcare.
-Our team is at the forefront of research considering how best to engage with patients, service users, families and carers in a range of safety initiatives, across acute care, primary care and mental health care.
+Our team is at the forefront of research considering how best to engage with patients, service users, families and carers in a range of safety initiatives, across acute care, primary care and mental healthcare.
 We recognise that patients are uniquely positioned to help health services monitor, manage and improve safety, as they represent the one common presence across all healthcare encounters.
 We therefore prioritise research to understand how to successfully partner with patients, service users, families and carers in supporting safety, and how to support healthcare staff to use this information effectively.

 We will create and test tools that support patient, service user, family and carer involvement across the pathway of care.

 One of the key research projects in our theme is the development and testing of a tool to support patients and primary care healthcare professionals in achieving a faster cancer diagnosis in primary care.
 Our tool may help to support safety netting within a primary care consultation, particularly for vague symptoms that may be related to cancer, and guide patients in making decisions about when to come back if symptoms persist, become more severe or change.
+You can find out more about this project here.

 Dr Jane O’Hara